saeed349/Dash-Multi-Page-App-Template/README.md

 * Celery/Kubernetes cluster support for Airflow
 * More performance and trade analytics dashboards on Superset
 * Dynamic DAG for model retraining.
+* Automatic Model Selection for Strategies based on ML performance metrics

 ## Contributing